 Marty Blazer in September pled guilty to federal charges consisting of securities and wire scams and intensified identity theft.
 He’s suspended from the market for life, and need to pay the SEC $1.9 million in disgorged earnings and charges.

-He’s also wishing for sentencing leniency in exchange for his work assisting police to reveal extensive bribery associated with college basketball.
+He’s also wishing for sentencing leniency in exchange for his work assisting police to reveal extensive bribery associated with college basketball about robert w kelley.

 Sports jacket, who worked at 5 business throughout his profession, had tossed up red flags well before an eventful 2016 grievance.
 Finra rejected numerous grievances versus the broker in between 1999 and 2011.
 In 2011, he went for $850,000 with a customer who implicated him of misusing funds and mishandling accounts.